NubeIO/rubix-ce-docs/docs/rubix-ce/wires/adding-nodes.md

 ![max500px](img/add-node.png)

-## Node Palette Search
+## Node Pallet Search

-To facilitate finding nodes quickly in the Node Palette, Rubix Wires offers a search feature located at the top of the Node Palette.
+To facilitate finding nodes quickly in the Node Pallet, Rubix Wires offers a search feature located at the top of the Node Palette.
 Here's how it works:

-1. Locate the search bar at the top of the Node Palette.
+1. Locate the search bar at the top of the Node Pallet.
 2. Type your desired search term or keyword into the search bar.
-3. As you type, the Node Palette will dynamically filter the nodes displayed, showing only those that match the search terms.
+3. As you type, the Node Pallet will dynamically filter the nodes displayed, showing only those that match the search terms.
 4. Browse through the filtered nodes to find the one you're looking for.
 5. Once you find the desired node, you can click and drag it from the Node Palette to the Editor Pane to add it to your workflow.